alkem-io/alkemio/Design/TechnicalDesign.md

     *   **UserGroup**: To allow the aggregation of users into groups, which may or may not have a focal point that is in charge of the group
     *   **Organisation**: To reflect legal entities that interact with the platform via one or more users.
 *   Challenge related Entiies
-    * **Challenge**: To represent a Challenge
-    * **Project**: To represent an agreed step within the Challenge journey
-    * **Agreement**: The formalisation of an agreement, via smart contract or similar, that underpins a Project.
+    * **Challenge**: the shared goal / vision.
+Progress towards the goal will require multiple stakeholders collaborating on a non-trivial journey, building up understanding, community and resources as the journey progresses.
+    * **Opportunity**: a potential significant step towards the shared goal.
+Likely that multiple Opportunities are identified in the context of the Challenge, each with their own lifecycle & that need to be ranked / prioritised.

+    * **Project**: a defined outcome, formalised as an agreement between parties collaborating in the context an Opportunity.
+Potentially multiple projects needed to deliver an Opportunity.
 *   **Context**: The shared understanding, at either Ecoverse or Challenge level.
-*   Security: Primarily Web2 based for now.
-    *   **Account**: A web2 style account that allows a user to interact with the platform in a web2 manner
+*   **Web 2 Account**: A web2 based account that allows a user to interact with the platform in a familiar manner.
+A user can login if there is a known user whose email matches the email for the Account from the Identity Provider.
-    *   **SecurityRole**: To aggregate a set of permissions
-    *   **SecurityGroup**:
-        *   To assign security permissions to a group of users (which may or may not be via a UserGroup) via the associated SecurityRole(s)
-        *   A UserGroup automatically has an associated SecurityGroup created for it.
-        *   A SecurityGroup can exist independently of a UserGroup
 *   Self Sovereign Identity (SSI) entities
     * **DID**: the persistent decentralised identifier as per W3C standard
     * **DDO**: The document describing the DID, with roles etc.

-To facilitate flexible usages of this data model, most key entities can have **Tags** associated with them, allowing for easy filtering + connecting
+To facilitate flexible usages of this data model, most key entities can have **Tagsets** associated with them, allowing for easy filtering + connecting
 *   Tags allow for a fairly unstructured entity relationship model to be used in a variety of ways.
 *   There are likely to be a variety of tag sorts in use: user profiles, ecoverse tags (e.g. partner), host tags (crew) etc.

+There is also a *physical data model* that is how the logical data model is stored in the underlying datastore.
+However for using the system that should be hidden from normal usage.

 # Logical Design